MiDataInt/mdi-apps-framework/docs/appSteps/configuration.md

 ### Step module default configuration in \<appStep\>/module.yml

-In addition to declarations made in an app's config.yml file, an appStep module can have standard declarations in its module.yml file.
+An appStep module can also have standard declarations in its _module.yml_ file.
 These act as defaults that can be overridden by an app, in addition to other declarations discussed below.